Question: Can dogs eat egg yolks?

 The primary function of a yolk is to supply food and nutrients for the development of an embryo so your dog is guaranteed to receive great nutritional value in every bite.

 Egg yolks are actually a great source of proteins and other crucial nutrients for body function and growth.
+A report on the evolution of egg yolk proteins stated that:

 Raw egg yolks are not toxic to dogs but come with a lot of risks.
 Salmonella and other harmful bacteria can live in egg yolks and give your dog a wide range of diseases.
 It is a good option to completely avoid raw yolks although they have great nutritional value.